 Total Exposure Health Vision Statements

-- OEHS Professionals are recognized as exposure science experts that anticipate, recognize, evaluate and control all exposures that combine to impact human health.
+- OEHS Professionals are recognized as exposure science experts that anticipate, recognize, evaluate, and control all exposures that combine to impact human health.

-- AIHce On Demand session recordings bring the best of AIHce EXP directly to you.
+- AIHce On Demand session recordings brings the best of AIHce EXP directly to you.
 Choose the topic areas that best meet your education needs and get access to cutting-edge presentations through your computer, tablet, or smartphone.